at the Center

 "The Creative Schools Initiative has the potential for transformative impact on students, and their teachers and communities"

 - Rebecca Holcombe, former Vermont Secretary of Education

 THE VERMONT CREATIVE SCHOOLS INITIATIVE

-helps students develop the creative capacities and passion for learning that allows them to imagine and chart a better future for themselves and their communities.
+is a collection of programs and resources that help students develop the creative thinking skills they need to imagine and chart a better future for themselves and their communities.

 In 2013, the Vermont Legislature passed Act 77, the Flexible Pathways Initiative.

 Act 77 challenges students to take a larger measure of control over their education and to envision their future and map steps to get there.